 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Childhood Acute Lymphoblastic Leukemia (ALL).
 Use the menu to see other pages.
-Think of that menu as a roadmap for this complete guide.
+Think of that menu as a roadmap for this entire guide.

 Leukemia is a cancer of the blood.
 Leukemia begins when healthy blood cells change and grow uncontrollably.
-Acute lymphoblastic leukemia (ALL) is a cancer of the lymphocytes, which are a type of white blood cell involved in the body’s immune system.
+Acute lymphoblastic leukemia (ALL) is a cancer of the lymphocytes, a type of white blood cell involved in the body’s immune system.
 ALL is the most common type of cancer in children.

 About lymphocytes and lymphoblasts

-Lymphocytes are made in the bone marrow, which is the spongy, red tissue in the inner part of the large bones.
+Lymphocytes are made in the bone marrow, the spongy, red tissue in the inner part of the large bones.
 Lymphocytes are found in the blood, lymph nodes, and spleen.
 Healthy lymphocytes fight bacterial and viral infections.
-In people with ALL, new lymphocytes do not develop into mature cells, but stay as immature cells called lymphoblasts.
+In children with ALL, new lymphocytes do not develop into mature cells, but stay as immature cells called lymphoblasts.